nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Introduction
 Flashlingo is a versatile desktop application centered around learning words through flash cards.
 It is optimized for use via a **Command Line Interface** (CLI), while also providing the advantages of a **Graphical User Interface** (GUI).
-Tailored with a focus on **beginner language learners** with [to be discussed] proficiency in command line, Flashlingo specializes in expanding vocabulary.
+Tailored with a focus on **beginner language learners** with beginner level of  proficiency in command line, Flashlingo specializes in expanding vocabulary.
 If you are not familiar with the command line interface (CLI), you can refer to the [**Glossary**](#glossary) section below, and the [**Command Summary**](#command-summary) section for a quick overview of the commands.

-The application leverages the scientifically-proven principle of the [**Forgetting Curve**](https://en.wikipedia.org/wiki/Forgetting_curve).
-By incorporating the forgetting curve concept, Flashlingo schedules review sessions, ensuring words are revisited at optimal intervals to enhance long-term memory retention.
+By incorporating [**Leitner system**](https://en.wikipedia.org/wiki/Leitner_system#), Flashlingo schedules review sessions, ensuring words are revisited at optimal intervals to enhance long-term memory retention.
 This method assists users in effectively retaining and expanding their vocabulary over time.

 --------------------------------------------------------------------------------------------------------------------